 Another element to explore is Patterns of behaviour that have been set up in early childhood that may be hindering or getting in the way of maintaining a heathy relationship.

 Anger is just one example of a pattern that may have been held onto or even used as a defensive mechanism and is not always easy to deal with either when it is coming from someone else or even when it erupts like a volcano and seems out of control.

 'When you can let go and not take someone else’s anger personally, and instead just see it as anger being expressed, it can help relieve the tension that often builds up in a heated debate.'

 How to know when you may need help

-Looking back to your childhood can help you understand some strategies and learnt behaviours you may have adopted over time.
-For example, you may have had a parent who was dominant, came from an era of “Do what you’re told”, or even had an overprotective parent.
+Looking back to your childhood can help you understand some strategies and learnt behaviours that may have been adopted over time.
+For example, the experience of a dominant parent, or even an overprotective parent.
 All these things may have lead to an inability to put forward a healthy argument or to communicate effectively.

 In this case it may help to express old resentments in a safe environment, without being caught up in a battle of wills or a conflict of personalities.